TobiasSekan/NetOdt/styles.md

 ## Supported styles sheets

-You can only use one style for a header.
+You can only use one style sheet for a text passage.

 * Title
 * Heading level 1
 * Heading level 2